philipptempel/latex-package/content/docs/installation-update.md

 $ make install
 ```

-If you do not see any errors, you have successfully installed all cable robot packages into your local TeX environment.
+If you do not see any errors, you have successfully installed the package into your local TeX environment.

 ## Order of Loading Packages